csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 where _P_ is some formula involving _x_ and _z_.
 We can test the first part of the formula, ∃ _y_ (_< x, y >_ ∈ _r_ ), by considering only the values in _r_.
 However, to test the second part of the formula, ∃ _z_ (¬ (_< x, z >_ ∈ _r_ ) ∧ _P_(_x, z_)), we must consider values for _z_ that do not appear in _r_.
 Since all relations are finite, an infinite number of values do not appear in _r_.
 Thus, it is not possible, in general, to test the second part of the formula without considering an infinite number of potential values for _z_.
 Instead, we add restrictions to prohibit expressions such as the preceding one.

-In the tuple relational calculus, we restricted any existentially quantified vari- able to range over a specific relation.
+In the tuple relational calculus, we restricted any existentially quantified variable to range over a specific relation.
 Since we did not do so in the domain calculus, we add rules to the definition of safety to deal with cases like our example.
 We say that an expression

 {_< x_1_, x_2_, . . . , xn >_ | _P_ (_x_1_, x_2_, . . . , xn_)}